 Jawun Secondment Program

-The department offers eligible employees the opportunity to undertake secondments to Aboriginal and Torres Strait Islander-led organisations through the APSC's Jawun Secondment Program.
-Being involved in Jawun is part of the department's commitment to making diversity part of our everyday business.
-Employees have the opportunity to make a direct contribution to Aboriginal and Torres Strait Islander organisations and increase the department's cultural capability.
+We offer eligible staff the opportunity to undertake secondments to Aboriginal and Torres Strait Islander-led organisations through the Australian Public Service Commission (APSC) Jawun Secondment Program.
+You will have the opportunity to make a direct contribution to Aboriginal and Torres Strait Islander organisations and increase our cultural capability.

 Reconciliation Action Plan

 The department launched the first Innovate Reconciliation Action Plan 2022 – 2024 (RAP) in September 2022.

 Our RAP contains actions for policy development, stakeholder engagement, internal processes and cultural learning.
 The RAP signifies our ongoing commitment to fostering opportunities, for and strengthening our relationships with, Australia’s First Nations people.